veracode/veracode-postman/README.md

 ## Postman Example

-These instructions will help you quickly setup the Postman example provided by Vercode.
-The example provides all the necessary scripts, environments, variables and collection request examples to start using Postman against Vercode APIs.
+These instructions will help you quickly setup the Postman example provided by Veracode.
+The example provides all the necessary scripts, environments, variables and collection request examples to start using Postman against Veracode APIs.

 The content used for this example is located [here](https://github.com/veracode/veracode-postman/tree/main) The content consist of a Collection, Environment and pre-request script.